NSLS-II-BMM/linkam-ophyd/problem.rst

      linkam = Linkam('XF:06BM-ES:{LINKAM}:', name='linkam')

-This work.
-You can set a setpoint with
+This works.
+You can set a set point with

 .. code-block:: python